 Biotech Industry Market Size

 The biotech industry’s market size can easily be estimated by its worth.
-In 2020, the biotech industry was worth around $458 billion.
 According to the latest statistics, the industry’s expected to grow at a CAGR of 7.4%, which means the industry’s worth will increase to approximately $727.1 billion by 2025.